vikkivero/my-project-docs/docs/index.md

-# Welcome to My Project Docs
+# :wave: Welcome to My Project!

+Let’s build something amazing :sparkles:

 This documentation will cover installation, configuration, and usage details.